Judicial Clerkships: Applying

 When to Apply

 Application dates for federal clerkships have been changing from year to year.
-Currently, rising 2Ls can register on OSCAR on June 1 after their first year of law school and begin submitting applications on August 1.
+Currently, rising 2Ls can register and begin submitting applications on OSCAR on July 1 after their first year of law school.
 Annual updates and specific application dates should be researched on OSCAR.
 State court deadlines vary widely and should be researched thoroughly by applicants.

 Deadlines in Ohio: